This website uses cookies to help improve your user experience

 Some modern SSAI platforms implement media fingerprinting and ad delivery caching mechanisms to further prevent accidental double-counting.
 By assigning a persistent ad ID to each unique impression and tracking it across rewind, pause, or seek events, they maintain data accuracy while improving user experience.

-Additionally, real-time deduplication layers at the analytics backend help reconcile tracking signals and ensure that repeated playback of the same ad within a short session window does not inflate campaign metrics.
+Additionally, real-time deduplication layers at the analytics backend help reconcile tracking signals and prevent repeated playback of the same ad within a short session window from inflating campaign metrics.

-Since then, VAST 4.2 and related standards such as OM SDK 2.0 have expanded server-side capabilities even further.
-Key industry players now treat SSAI not as a workaround, but as the default for scalable, privacy-respecting video ad delivery — especially in CTV and FAST channels.
+Since then, VAST 4.2 and related standards such as OM SDK 2.0 have expanded measurement capabilities in SSAI environments even further.
+Key industry players now treat SSAI advertising not as a workaround, but as the default approach for scalable, privacy-respecting video ad delivery, especially in CTV and FAST channels.

 Major streaming platforms, ad servers, and measurement providers have built native support for SSAI event signals and impression deduplication.
 Tools like SCTE-35 markers, Open Measurement-compatible analytics, and SSAI-ready creative templates are making ad stitching smarter and more interoperable across the ecosystem.